Version 2.0 — Released April 2026

 A Modern Standard for Governance and Community Access

 The Facilitron National Model School Board Policy on Community Use of School Facilities is a governance-centered Board Policy designed to help school districts modernize how they manage community use of facilities.
-It reflects national best practices, real district experience, and the operational realities of today’s environment — from safety and liability to cost recovery, equity, and transparency.
+It reflects national best practices, real district experience, and the operational realities of today’s environment — from safety and liability to cost recovery, financial sustainability, equity, and transparency.

 Why We Created It